-I’ve shared plenty of homemade soap recipes over the years, but I’m so absolutely obsessed with soap making that I just can’t stop making more.
+I’ve shared plenty of soap recipes over the years, you can see many of them here, but I’m so absolutely obsessed with this that I just can’t stop making more.
 Today I’m going to show you how to make swirled soap in a loaf mold to achieve a cool marble effect.

-It might be a good idea to take a look at our basic cold process soap recipe for more detail on the basic soap making techniques, but otherwise everything you need to know is on this page.
+It might be a good idea to take a look at the basics of how to make soap at home for more detail on the soap making techniques, but otherwise, everything you need to know is on this page.

 So let’s get on and make some amazing swirled soap!

 As this is a raspberry ripple soap, I have obviously made use of raspberry fragrance oil.
 However, I originally wanted to use vanilla as well to compliment.
 After a few experiments, I found that using the vanilla discolored the soap too much for my liking.

 There is a chemical in vanilla fragrance oil that can reek havoc on the light, pure color of your soap.
 If this isn’t a problem for you, then go ahead and use it at a 50/50 ratio.
 Otherwise, stick to just using 40 mls of raspberry.
 You can see in the image below the difference between using vanilla and omitting it.